brandonhudavid/ImageColorSort/README.md

 Program compatible with MAC OS X devices.
 Analyzes images of jpg, jpeg, and png format.
 Can access files outside of the local directory.
 The sourcecode folder is not required to run the program.
 ### Installing
 To use ImageColorSort, download **ImageColorSort.zip.001** and **ImageColorSort.zip.002**.
 Extracting the two zip files simultaneously will create the **ImageColorSort** app.
 To run the program, control + left click on the app and click Open.
-___
-## Running ImageColorSort
+## Using ImageColorSort
 1. Select from the three modes.
 2. Select an image file or folder from your computer.
 3. If necessary, select a color to analyze.
 4. Initialize and wait for data output.
-If using the third mode, analysis may take a while if there are many image files in the folder.
-___
 ## Built With
 * [PyInstaller](http://www.pyinstaller.org/) - Compiles program into MAC OS X application bundle
 * [Pillow](https://pillow.readthedocs.io/en/5.0.0/) - PIL fork, dictionaries pixel data from images
 * [Tkinter](https://docs.python.org/2/library/tkinter.html) - GUI toolkit, establishes user interface and returns human-readable data

-Compiled into MAC OS X application bundle with PyInstaller.
-The script uses Pillow, a PIL fork, to dictionary pixel data from images and Tkinter, a GUI toolkit, to establish a user interface that returns human-readable data.